mmdolbow/SQLPond/README.md

 This repository is filled with examples of SQL code that can be used to build and explore data, focused on commonly used data in the State of Minnesota.

+## More Docs
+- For learning how to query file-based geodatabases (FGDB) with SQL, see the [File-based Geodatabase (FGDB) Queries](fgdb_queries.md) document.
+- Coming soon: intermediate SQL in ArcGIS Pro with GeoPackages

 ## SQL Playgrounds
 Want to test out this code?
 Try using one of the following:
 1. http://sqlfiddle.com/ : Has worked some tries, not so much others.
 Note you have to build the full schema (including inserts) before doing queries.
 When successful, links will be posted below.